Top Tenant Complaints and How to Solve Them

 If the complaint is due to an aggressive animal, then try to deal with the issue as promptly as you can.
 After all, this presents safety concerns, and as a landlord, your top priority should be making sure your tenants feel safe.

 As for feces, let the tenant know about the issue.
-If it comes up again, make sure to keep the tenants informed that they are violating the pet policy in the lease and can be evicted.
+If problems arise again, make sure to keep the tenants informed that they are violating the pet policy in the lease agreement and can be evicted.

 If any of these issues persist, then send the pet owner an eviction notice.
 Sometimes, it may be better to lose one difficult tenant than to risk losing several good ones.